 Any container label which is removed or defaced in the course of its use or storage shall be promptly replaced.
 Laboratory Supervisors shall be responsible for insuring that annual inspections of hazardous chemicals are conducted in order to insure the appropriate labeling of chemical containers.

 Appendix B contains sample labels and National Fire Protection Association chemical hazard identification systems information.

 5. Employee Training and Information

 Each employee who works with or may be exposed to hazardous materials shall receive training on the hazardous properties and safe use of those materials.
 Recipients of this training shall include employees who occasionally may be exposed as well as those who are regularly exposed.
 Additional training shall be provided for employees whenever a new hazard is introduced into their work areas.
-Hazardous material training is to be conducted by the Environmental and Occupational Safety Office Manager.
+Hazardous material training is to be conducted by Environmental Health and Safety.
 The training will emphasize the following elements: